webplatform/docs/css/data_types/index.md

 ---
-title: data types
+title: CSS data types
+notes:
+  - 'For list sections, consider not having a summary header if there are no other sections.'
+readiness: 'Ready to Use'
+summary: 'CSS defines different data types which can the be specified as the allowed values for CSS properties or media feature tests.'
 tags:
   - Concept
   - Pages
   - CSS
-readiness: 'Ready to Use'
-notes:
-  - 'For list sections, consider not having a summary header if there are no other sections.'
-summary: 'CSS defines different data types which can the be specified as the allowed values for CSS properties or media feature tests.'
 uri: 'css/data types'

 ---
-# CSS data types

-## Summary
+## <span>Summary</span>

 CSS defines different data types which can the be specified as the allowed values for CSS properties or media feature tests.